Photo credit Trinity Robbins

 Midway through the period, Eiserman and Owen McLaughlin raced up ice on a 2-on-1.
 Parsons defended Eiserman's initial shot and then stopped his second attempt.

 Providence regained the lead when Lawrence lofted a puck out of the BU zone.
 It was knocked down by Kale McCallum, who quickly skated into the offensive zone as BU was making a change on defense.
-He set up Graham Gamache for shot from the right circle that Yegorov defended, but the rebound went to McCallum behind the defense for an easy put back and a 4-3 lead.
+He set up Graham Gamache for a shot from the right circle that Yegorov defended, but the rebound went to McCallum behind the defense for an easy put back and a 3-2 lead.

 Terriers responded quickly with a goal that mirrored their first tally.
-This time Svoboda's win on the draw was one-timed by Eiserman past Parson's on the blocker side.
+This time Svoboda's win on the draw was one-timed by Eiserman past Parsons on the blocker side.

 tw-align-centerSafe to say this faceoff play works!